 - Start with a list of potential keywords or phrases.
 Take your high level keywords such as “your city apartments” but think about some longer phrases that your residents may search for as well.
 We will be sharing a more advanced keyword research method soon but for now, just stick them into an excel spreadsheet and get ready for some leg work.

-- Run all of your search terms in Google and put together a list of the first 10 results (that aren’t your competitors, since it’s very unlikely they will link to you) that come up with for each keyword.
+- Run all of your search terms in Google and put together a list of the first 10 results (not your competitors, since it’s very unlikely they will link to you) that come up with for each keyword.
 These are the sites that you want to link back to your site.
 Don’t forget to add their page rank into your spreadsheet so you can measure up your best bet.

 - Visit each of the pages in your list and start adding the contact emails or links to contact pages for each one to your spreadsheet.